VAMDC/DocJavaTools/TAPValidator/source/gui.rst

 By default, TAPValidator starts in graphical mode.

-When first run, it's necessary to modify the :ref:`settings`.
+When first run, it is necessary to modify the configuration settings.
+See :ref:`settings`.

-Then usual operation would be to do several queries on the node (network/plugin) and, if an errors occurs, modify node software code.
+Then, the usual operation would be to do several queries on the node (network/plugin) and, if an errors occurs, modify node software code.
 Iterate until documents are validating without errors.